SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you provide a method, property, or subscript override for a subclass,
-it is sometimes useful to use the existing superclass implementation
+it's sometimes useful to use the existing superclass implementation
 as part of your override.
 For example, you can refine the behavior of that existing implementation,
 or store a modified value in an existing inherited variable.